mullerdavid/ctf_writeups/hcsc24/Web_Trekking/WRITEUP.md

 # Dirbuster

-Checking the directories reveal the `/css/` and `/images/` directories, with direcory listing.
+Checking the directories reveal the `/css/` and `/images/` directories, with directory listing.

 ```bash
 dirb http://10.10.3.11:5966